 Enshrined in our new mission is our desire to engage effectively with our customers.
-Our most recent tenant survey was in 2019 and we were obviously pleased to hear that 99% of our tenants were satisfied with the opportunities we offered them to participate.
+Our most recent tenant survey was in 2019 and we were obviously pleased to hear that 85% (a reduction from 99% in 2019) of our tenants were satisfied with the opportunities we offered them to participate.
 Understandably, the last two years have placed severe limitations on participation and we are therefore keen to re-engage with all our customers (tenants and factored owners) seeking opportunities for dialogue, feedback and insight.